g-sferr/SRRC-FIR_Filter-FPGA_Digital_Circuit/README.md

 ModelSim is a leading HDL (Hardware Description Language) simulation environment used to verify SRRC filter VHDL code behavior.
 It enables testbench execution and waveform analysis of hardware signals.

-To properly run the compilation and simulation on Modelsim use the files contained in the src and modelsim/tb directory
+To properly run the compilation and simulation on Modelsim use the files contained in the `src` and `tests/modelsim/tb` directory

 **Installation:**